sidneifjr/Brothers/README.md

 Recreation of a project from back in the day, its objetive is a hip-hop focused one-page website, old-school/new-school, with a dynamic design, sofisticated and differentiated.

-It has been 1 year since my last update.
-Now, sporting a lot more knowledge, I decided to remake this project from scratch, without use of Bootstrap.
-So, next update, the entire code will be overhauled.
+It's been over 1 year since my last update.
+Next update, the entire code will be overhauled.

 Future goals: